-c.
-Proposed measures to reduce or control emissions or other impacts to air, if any.
-None.

-3. Water Find help answering water questions

-- a.
-Surface Water: Find help answering surface water questions - Is there any surface water body on or in the immediate vicinity of the site (including year-round and seasonal streams, saltwater, lakes, ponds, wetlands)?
+- Proposed measures to reduce or control emissions or other impacts to air, if any.
+None. - 3.
+Water Find help answering water questions - a.
+Surface Water: Find help answering surface water questions - 1.
+Is there any surface water body on or in the immediate vicinity of the site (including year-round and seasonal streams, saltwater, lakes, ponds, wetlands)?
 If yes, describe type and provide names.
 If appropriate, state what stream or river it flows into.

+Site contains a small spring-fed pond, which would be stocked with grass carp.
+The pond does not have an inlet or outlet and does not connect to any other surface water inlet or outlet and does not connect to any other surface water.

-No - 2.
-Will the project require any work over, in, or adjacent to (within 200 feet) the described waters?
-If yes, please describe and attach available plans. \(\int \mathcal{O} \) Yes, the work is to stock grass carp into a water body(ies).
-Installation of screening may also be required. - 3.
-Estimate the amount of fill and dredge material that would be placed in or removed from surface water or wetlands and indicate the area of the site that would be affected.
+2. Will the project require any work over, in, or adjacent to (within 200 feet) the described waters?
+If yes, please describe and attach available plans.

+Yes, the work is to stock grass carp into a water body(ies).
+Installation of screening may also be required.

+3. Estimate the amount of fill and dredge material that would be placed in or removed from surface water or wetlands and indicate the area of the site that would be affected.
 Indicate the source of fill material.

-Yes, grass carp will be stocked into a small private gond with no notable inflow or outflow.
+No fill or dredged material will be placed or removed as part of stocking grass carp.